Fun things to do in Lancaster County, Pennsylvania! We list family activities, date night ideas, and even where to eat and drink.

 Final Thoughts On Lancaster County, Pennsylvania

 There are many unique tourist attractions in Pennsylvania but Lancaster County is a true gem.
-The countryside is beautiful and we loved trying different local food.
+The countryside is beautiful, there are great museums and attractions, and we loved trying different local food.
 It was also very interesting to learn more about Amish culture.
 We had a great time and can’t wait to visit again.